ElJayRight/blog-site/README.md

 # About
-Wanna be Malware Developer but settled with Hacker *for now*.
+A wanna be exploit dev but settled with Pen tester *for now*.

+Passionate about Windows AD exploitation.

 Interested in:
 - Dumb Windows hacks that work
 - breaking Active Directory, then fixing it and breaking it again.
 - AV and EDR evasion

-Hates Java :)
+Trying to write a windows rootkit and failing spectacularly.

 ---